markv58/PiCamMonitor/README.md

 * Runs on local Polyglot without screens to control add on clones.
 * MagicMirror2 can be used as a display Feature.
 * Self healing if clones get out of sync.

+v2.0.1 Fixed bug that would not allow sync process if a feature was not running.